 You should have a reputable local contractor or a public insurance adjuster with you during this meeting to ensure that your best interests are being represented and to provide you with answers to any questions you may have.

-In some cases, having your roof repaired is a better option than a total roof replacement.
+In some cases, having your roof repaired is a better option than a total roof replacement (see more on getting a new roof).
 For instance, if hail damage only affected a small portion of your roof, having that portion replaced may be a faster way to recovery.

 However, it’s important to note that hail activity potentially causes hidden damage that might not be noticeable right after a hail storm.